shams-nahid/My-Daily-AWS-Study/docs/Notes/Decoupling Application/04 Kinesis Data Stream.md

   - Kinesis Stream (Low latency streaming at scale)
   - Kinesis Analytics (Real time analytics using SQL)
   - Kinesis Firehose (Load data to `S3`, `RedShift`, `Elastic Search`)
+- Using a `Kinesis Data Stream Consumer` ensure a dedicated connection for each shard.
+Helps to reduce the latency.

 ### Security